 The Winter 2017 event was OTOL Virginia RailFest 2017.
 This Fest took place over the weekend of January 14-15, and included Amtrak round trips between Washington, DC and points in Virginia, as well as finally riding the DC Streetcar.
 A total of 17 people were involved over the course of the weekend.

-In the coming years, hopefully we will ride the various rail systems in Houston, Little Rock, Kansas City, Cincinnati, Phoenix, Tucson, and Orlando.
-We also will eventually return to places such as Dallas, Montreal, New Orleans, Miami, St. Louis, San Francisco/Oakland, Atlanta, Washington, and Denver to ride lines or segments that did not yet exist on our previous visits.
-And we have some missing links to fill in Chicago, which we can also get as part of our travels during stopovers associated with other trips.
+In the coming years, hopefully we will ride the various rail systems in Little Rock, Oklahoma City, El Paso, Cincinnati, Detroit, Phoenix, Tucson, Milwaukee, Orlando, and the Waterloo Region in Canada.
+We also will eventually return to places such as Montreal, Ottawa, Miami, Fort Worth, St. Louis, Charlotte, San Francisco/Oakland, Atlanta, Washington, and Boston to ride lines or segments that did not yet exist on our previous visits.